quincarter/component-library-starter/README.md

 ```

 ## Scripts

-- `start` runs your app for development, reloading on file changes
+- `yarn` will link all of packages together
-- `start:build` runs your app after it has been built using the build command
+- `start` runs your app for development, reloading on file changes and using Storybook
-- `build` builds your app and outputs it in your `dist` directory
+- `build` builds your app and outputs it in your `dist` directory on each `package` utilizing `Nx`
-- `test` runs your test suite with Web Test Runner
+- `test` runs the test command on each `package` utilizing `Nx`
-- `lint` runs the linter for your project
+- `lint` runs the linter for each project
 - `format` fixes linting and formatting errors
 - `storybook` runs storybook dev server
 - `storybook:build` builds storybook for static site hosting i.e. github pages